Davis College Water Center TeCSIS-TAWC Research & Demonstration Program

 Additional duties include web design and webmaster, class instruction, technical support, experimental field research systems design and implementation, and all computer graphic and presentation development as well as office and field administration.
 He is a member of the American Society of Agronomy, Crop Science Society of America and the Soil Science Society of America.

 Mr. Paul Green, B.S. is our field Farm Manager responsible for equipment, data collection, sample preparation, and field maintenance and operations at our New Deal Agricultural Field Laboratory 6 miles east of New Deal and North of Idalou, TX.
 He received his B.S. degree in University Studies from Texas Tech University in 2010.
 Mr. Green assists graduate students with projects and has primary responsibility in animal care, feeding and observation.
-He maintains our forage equipment and New Deal Farm facilities as well as maintains the farm public water supply.
+He maintains our forage equipment and New Deal Farm facilities.
 Paul brings extensive experience in drip irrigation, data collection and organizational skills, as well as surveying and supervisory skills and has been with our program currently as a Unit Manger since 2005.

 Mr. Green has received the 2015 CASNR Research Staff award and the 2019 Masked Rider Award.